Been having deliverability issues with a certain email service provider or domain?

 - And GMass’s own SendGrid SMTP server to help non-commercial senders achieve high deliverability.

-If you’re new to GMass — all of the above is included at every tier, including the free plan.
+If you’re new to GMass — all of the above is included at every tier, including the free trial.

 Delivery routes are, of course, also included with every GMass plan.

-You can try out GMass by downloading the Chrome extension (no credit card required… you don’t even have to fill out a form).
+You can get a free trial of GMass by downloading the Chrome extension (no credit card required… you don’t even have to fill out a form).

 You’ll be up and running in a matter of minutes (here’s a quickstart guide if you want/need it) and getting in on some of this amazing deliverability action everyone’s talking about.